bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-10-19-i-know-where-im-going.md

 This is not to imply that _IKWIG_ operates on the level of the universal and the transcendental.
 The Archers’ film emerged from specific historical, cultural and industrial circumstances, which profoundly affected its conception and making – yet it reaches beyond that context, drawing on a rich treasury of mixed cultural resources, including the memories and experiences of its makers.
 It manages to be both of its time, and timeless.
 It conjures up a particular region in Scotland, which is also nowhere in particular, a hybrid concoction of miscellaneous images from various sources.
 By adopting this dual focus, and by playing off the authentic reconstruction of place against its recreation via pastiche, The Archers mobilised a powerful emotion which lies at the heart of the diasporic experience, provoking a longing for the lost homeland which simultaneously recognises that it is gone for ever.
 In turn, this yearning for something lost and irrecoverable appeals to audiences beyond those for whom the film was originally intended, making connections between people from different social and cultural contexts.
 No doubt this was part of a deliberate strategy to ensure that _IKWIG_ could be successfully marketed to as many audiences as possible.
 But it is also the key to the film’s enduring freshness and vitality, and one of the reasons it continues to exert a spellbinding effect on successive generations of viewers.
 **Extract from _I Know Where I’m Going!_ by Pam Cook (BFI, 2021).
 Reproduced by kind permission of Bloomsbury Publishing ©Pam Cook**
 <br>
-<![endif]-->

-**‘I Know Where I’m Going!’**
+**‘I KNOW WHERE I’M GOING!’**
 _Directed by_: Michael Powell, Emeric Pressburger
 _Production Company_: Archers Film Productions
 _Produced by_: Michael Powell, Emeric Pressburger
 _Assistant Producer_: George Busby
 _Assistant Director_: John Tunstall
 _Written by_: Michael Powell, Emeric Pressburger
 _Photographed by_: Erwin Hiller
 _Camera Operator_: Cecil Cooney
 _Special Effects_: Henry Harris
 _Edited by_: John Seabourne
 _Production Designed by_: Alfred Junge
 _Music Composed by_: Allan Gray
 _Choir Principal_: Sir Hugh Roberton
 _Music Conducted by_: Walter Goehr
 _Song Sung by_: The Glasgow Orpheus Choir
 _Recorded by_: C.C.
 Stevens
 _Gaelic Adviser_: Malcolm MacKellaig
 _Adviser Céilidh Sequences_: John Laurie
 _uncredited_

-_Production Companies_: Independent Producers,

-J. Arthur Rank Film Productions
+_Production Companies_: Independent Producers, J. Arthur Rank Film Productions
 _2nd Assistant Director_: Bill Herlihy
 _3rd Assistant Director_: Parry Jones
 _Continuity_: Patricia Arnold
 _Assistant Continuity_: Ainslie L’Evine
 _Focus Puller_: Eric Besche

-_Clapper Loader_: Harold Case
+_Clappr Loader_: Harold Case

 _Stills_: Max Rosher